-This tourist spot is dubbed as “Small Palawan” of Samar because it showcase rock formations that will give you the Palawan feels.
-Some locals believes that it was named Kandiwata because of deities and spirits who reside there long time ago.
+This tourist spot is dubbed as the “Small Palawan” of Samar because it showcases rock formations that will give you the Palawan feels.
+Some locals believe that it was named Kandiwata because of deities and spirits who resided there for a long time.

 Kandiwata Rock Formation: How to go?

-There are domestic flights available from Manila to Tacloban.
+There are domestic flights available from Manila to Tacloban Airport.
 Upon arrival at Tacloban Airport, go to Tacloban City Bus Terminal.
 From there you can find vans or buses, going to Babatngon, Leyte.
-Informed the driver to drop you off at port area for Kandiwata, Daram.
+Informed the driver to drop you off at the port area for Kandiwata, Daram.
 There are a lot of boats available for rent, price usually starts at P2,000 good for 6 to 8 persons.

-There’s also a port in Catbalogan where you can rent a boat going to the Island.
-Some locals within the neighboring municipalities of Catbalogan and those who came from the Northen part of Samar usually take this route.
-Prices ranges from P1,000 to 2,000 for 6 to 8 person.
+There’s also a port in Catbalogan where you can rent a boat to go to the Island.
+Some locals within the neighboring municipalities of Catbalogan and those who came from the northern part of Samar usually take this route.
+Prices range from P1,000 to 2,000 for 6 to 8 people.
 Sea travel will only take 30 minutes to 1 hour.

 Our Travel Experience:

-Together with my mom’s co-teachers, we went for a visit last Easter Sunday – which by the way I won’t recommend you going on a holiday or weekends to avoid the crowd.
+Together with my mom’s co-teachers, we went for a visit last Easter Sunday – which by the way I won’t recommend because of too much crowd.

-Good thing there’s a boat rental in Cautod Sta.
+There’s a boat rental in Cautod Sta.
 Margarita.
-A 10 minutes drive from our house and will not require us a 1-2 hours land travel going to Catbalogan City.
+A 10-minute drive from our house and will not require us a 1-2 hours land travel go to Catbalogan City.
 If you’re taking the Calbayog or Catarman airport, this option is recommended.
 We rented the boat for P4,000 good for 15-20 pax.
-You can’t do walk-in, you have to contact them in advance.
-Contact details available below.
+You can’t do walk-ins, you have to contact the boat rental in advance.
+Contact details are available below.

 We started the sea travel at around 5 in the morning.
-Pretty early because we wanted to take the best area in the Island.
+Pretty early because we wanted to take the best area on the Island.
 The sea is still calm by that time.
-I enjoyed the sunrise while in the middle of the sea. 🙂 It took us 3 hours to get there.
+I enjoyed the sunrise while in the middle of the sea.😍 It took us 3 hours to get there.
 Yes!
-3 hours as in :), probably the longest boat ride I had experience.
-We arrived at around 9am.
-We thought we were already early but was surprised to see that the place is already full of local tourists.
+3 hours as in, probably the longest boat ride I had experienced.
+We arrived at around 9 a.m.
+We thought we were already early but were surprised to see that the place was already full of local tourists.
 There is no port area and also no land area so boats dock wherever they can unload their passengers.
-Floating cottage rental is almost full, good thing we got the last one.
-Yay! 🙂
+The floating cottage rental is almost full, good thing we got the last one.
+Yay! 😅